 Types of Buses That Could Have Been Involved in Your Accident

-New Orleans is a bustling city with many modes of transportation.
+New Orleans is a bustling city with many modes of transportation, from taxis and rideshare services to trolleys and city buses.
 The public transit buses that transport people around the city are only one type of bus you might see.
 Other bus types may include:

 - School buses